canjs/can-stache-bindings/docs/bindings.md

 <my-component {$child-attr}="value"/>
 ```

-> __Note:__ If the value is an object, changes to its properties will still be updated.
-The one-way binding only prevents replacement of the value.
+> __Note:__ If the value is an object, changes to its properties will still be updated. see [can-stache-bindings.oneWayObjects].

 #### [can-stache-bindings.toParent one-way to parent]